Payment Gateways

 What Does the Data Tell Us About the Advantages of Multiple Payment Gateways?

 First, let's look at general attributes of the data collected.
 30% of the analyzed transactions were authorizations and 70% were purchases.
 The transactions were 90% domestic purchases and 10% international across all currencies.
-To be clear, a cardholder in Argentina transacting in Argentina Pesos would be classified as a domestic purchase for our analysis.
+To be clear, a cardholder in Argentina transacting in Argentine Pesos would be classified as a domestic purchase for our analysis.

 • Different currencies